goeiebook/creativelab/README.md

 ---

 Dividing two dimensional coordinates by a third number is essentially perspective projection.
 I remember reading that once in a tutorial on 3D graphics.
 It's not something one really needs to know, because toolkits like ThreeJS take care of it for you.
-But it seemed like with some tricks, the Creative Labs application could handle 3D effects.
-Perhaps then a few more profile views would be generated.
+But with some discipline implementation, perhaps the Creative Lab 5 application could display 3D things.
+Nobody else would be doing that.
+Maybe a few more profile views could be generated.
+Ah hell, I'm getting addicted.

-And with that, a bit more work went into code for generating coherent shapes.
-Setting the handle values to 0's resulted in right angles.
-Reading on Wikipedia about projective projection pointed out the importance of a focal length parameter.
+So it goes, into the small hours of the morning.
+Setting handle values to 0's results in right angles.
+Reading on Wikipedia about projective projection and the importance of a focal length parameter.
 Be aware that if your z coorindate is zero, you'll be dividing by zero.
+If your z-coordinate is less than zero things are going to turn upside down (this fact bends my non-mathematical mind).
 And then, suddenly, [everything works](https://www.creativelab5.com/s/uNwej3).

 ![boxillusion][uNwej3]